byterubpay/byterub-site/_posts/2018-10-01-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-01.md

 **\<oneiric\_>** is this similar to usual "these are my opinions not my employers" disclaimer?
 **\<sarang>** except at the end to include a link to it for people to see
 **\<sarang>** oneiric\_: basically
-**\<sarang>** "All views in this presentation are those of the author, and do not necessarily represent those of the Monero Project, Monero Research Lab, or their associated communities or contributors."
+**\<sarang>** "All views in this presentation are those of the author, and do not necessarily represent those of the ByteRub Project, ByteRub Research Lab, or their associated communities or contributors."
 **\<sarang>** Media doesn't know what our loose group actually means
 **\<oneiric\_>** :) much formal
 **\<sarang>** I don't blame them, but I also don't wanna muddle things
-**\<moneromooo>** "Any inference you make are you own problem"
+**\<byterubmooo>** "Any inference you make are you own problem"
 **\<sarang>** lol
 **\<sarang>** Anyway, silur you are free to do as you wish, these are solely my views =p
 **\<silur>** but I totally agree so I'll include this in my talk and iterview too :)